Abbreviated Project Statement:

 Through a mixture of photographing the original sites and artifacts related to the crime, acquiring other historic ephemera related to the life and death of Pearl Bryan (including befriending a metal detectorist to scour the original site of the home of Ms. Bryan until a week before her death), using excerpts and woodcuts from contemporaneous books and newspaper accounts, and information gleaned from the original court transcripts of the crime, the story of Pearl Bryan is told visually.

-I wish to thank the University Research Council (YSU) and the Cliff College of Creative Arts (YSU) for their generous financial support.
+I wish to thank the Ohio Arts Council for their generous financial support.
 Additionally, there have been dozens of librarians, historians, and archivists who have helped me with this project.
 In particular, I wish to thank Anthony (Tony) Barger (Putnam County Public Library), Paul Slade (journalist), Debbie Buckley (City of Fort Thomas), the Campbell County Historical and Genealogical Society, the Kenton County Public Library, The Public Library of Cincinnati and Hamilton County, the University of Cincinnati Libraries, the Library of Congress (and many others) for generously sharing their time, knowledge and resources.